schley2103/devops-challenge/README.md

 # DevOps Challenge
 A DevOps coding challenge

-The goal of this challenge is to understand how you think about and approach problems through code.
-The solution you produce should be an example of your best work and should demonstrate community best practices for the tools and languages involved.
+The goal of this exercise is to demonstrate how I think about and approach problems through code.
+The solution is be an example of my work and demonstrates community best practices for the tools and languages involved.

 ## Requirements

 Create a containerized Ansible project that provisions a Linux VM running in Amazon Web Services.
-Once provisioned, the Ansible project should execute a custom Ansible module that you&#39;ll create for this test that returns a list of installed _systemd_ units and their current state.
+Once provisioned, the Ansible project should execute a custom Ansible module created for this exercise that returns a list of installed _systemd_ units and their current state.

 The returned data structure should be a list of dictionaries each containing two keys representing the name of the unit file and the current state.
 For example:

 [
     {
         "unit": "docker.socket",
         "state": "enabled"
     },
     {
         "unit": "docker.service",
         "state": "enabled"
     }
 ]

 ## Other Requirements

-- The solution for the test should be delivered as a link to a public GitHub repository containing the project.
+- The solution should be delivered as a link to a public GitHub repository containing the project (you are here).
 - The project should contain a working Dockerfile that builds the solution.
 - The project should have three playbooks:
   - A playbook to provision the VM and any other resources needed